Jakho

 Background#

-Due to the relatively low performance of computers used in general development scenarios for front-end development, I previously spent less than 1k on Xianyu to pick up a set of I5-6600 + Mini ITX motherboard in a small case, which has been my main development machine.
+Due to the low performance of computers used in general development scenarios for front-end development, I previously spent less than 1k on a set of I5-6600 + Mini ITX motherboard in a small case that has been my main development machine.
 After upgrading to 32G of memory, even the integrated graphics driver is more than sufficient for daily development tasks.
 Additionally, I have a MacBook available for iOS development tasks.
-Recently, AI has been extremely popular, and coincidentally, some of the company's business involves using Stable Diffusion for small painting applications.
+Recently, AI has been a hot topic, and coincidentally, some of the company's projects involve using Stable Diffusion for small painting applications.
 After trying it out, I found it quite interesting.
 Since the company's development environment has shared computing power, I thought about whether I could upgrade the graphics card using old hardware to reach the threshold for playing with AI.

 Component Selection#

-AI painting requires a large amount of video memory to store models and training data.
-Therefore, the larger the video memory capacity, the better the AI painting effect.
-Thus, video memory capacity is a very important factor in my selection.
-After looking at many posts online, it seems that at least 8GB of video memory is needed to handle AI painting tasks, but to draw higher resolution images without running out of memory, it is recommended to choose 16GB or higher video memory capacity.
+AI painting requires a large amount of video memory to store models and training data, so the larger the video memory capacity, the better the AI painting effect.
+Therefore, video memory capacity is a very important factor in my selection process.
+I found many posts online stating that at least 8GB of video memory is needed to handle AI painting tasks, but to create higher resolution images without running out of memory, it is recommended to choose 16GB or higher.

-When I searched on Xianyu, I found many old computing cards such as P102, P104, P106, P40, M40, and P100 that have a very high cost-performance ratio, with 8G or even 16G video memory available for less than a thousand or even two to three hundred yuan.
-I originally planned to choose the P100 as the graphics card for this upgrade.
-However, considering that the Pascal architecture is indeed a bit old, and seeing that the V100 chip is the next generation of the P100 with stronger performance and not too high a price difference, I decided to go for the V100 SXM2 16GB server version computing card (the reason for choosing SXM2 will be mentioned later).
+Searching on the second-hand market, many older computing cards such as P102, P104, P106, P40, M40, and P100 have a very high cost-performance ratio, with 8G or even 16G of video memory available for less than a thousand yuan or even two to three hundred yuan.
+I initially planned to choose the P100 as the graphics card for this upgrade.
+However, considering that the Pascal architecture is indeed a bit old, I saw that the V100 chip is the next generation of the P100, with stronger performance and not too high a price difference, so I decided to go for the V100 SXM2 16GB server version computing card (the reason for choosing SXM2 will be mentioned later).

 Build Configuration#